 To have the IRS consider an offer in compromise for less than the total payroll taxes owed, you must first pay the trust fund portion of the tax.
 Alternatively, the IRS must have assessed the TFRP against all individuals it deems potentially responsible.

-Pros and Cons of the IBTF Express IA
+Pros and Cons of the Simple Payment Plan (Business Trust Fund)

 This plan is appealing for several reasons, including quick approval, no financial documentation, and reduced IRS oversight.
-However, it’s not without limits.
-The short 24-month repayment term can be a challenge for businesses with cash flow problems, especially if they’re also managing current payroll tax deposits.
+The ability to pay through the CSED can be a help for businesses with cash flow problems.

-Nonetheless, for businesses with manageable balances and a desire to resolve the issue quickly, the IBTF Express IA provides a clear, straightforward path.
+Nonetheless, for businesses with manageable balances and a desire to resolve the issue quickly, the Simple Payment Plan (Business Trust Fund) provides a clear, straightforward path.

 Get Help with Payment Plans for Payroll Taxes

 Trust fund tax debt is one of the most serious liabilities a business can face.
 The IRS is aggressive in collecting it, but it also offers solutions for those willing to come into compliance.
-The In-Business Trust Fund Express Installment Agreement, a payment plan for payroll taxes, is one of the most taxpayer-friendly tools available.
+The Simple Payment Plan (Business Trust Fund) a payment plan for payroll taxes, is one of the most taxpayer-friendly tools available.
 It’s designed to help small businesses stay afloat without the added stress of document-heavy negotiations.

 If your business is struggling with payroll tax debt, act quickly.
 Confirm your eligibility, correct any compliance issues, and consider this straightforward agreement before the IRS takes further action.
 The sooner you engage, the more control you’ll retain in resolving your tax obligations.
 To set up a free consultation, contact us today.